 Distance: 13km/8 miles

-After flying back to the mainland we transfer to enjoy a walk through the beautiful Maumeen Mountains on the pilgrimage route up to St. Patrick’s Well & bed before continuing along the Western Way to Keanes Pub where we can enjoy a well-earned drink before being collected and brought to our hotel.
-Overnight in Connemara (2 nights).
+After flying back to the mainland, we are picked up and transferred to enjoy today’s walk through the beautiful Maumeen Mountains on the pilgrimage route up to St. Patrick’s Well & bed.
+Our trail is surrounded by untouched mountains and rocky, sheer fields separated by centuries-old stone walls.
+The chapel itself, around halfway through the mountain pass, is thought to be one of the smallest in Ireland, and according to legend, it was the place St. Patrick went to bestow his blessing on the wide, rugged terrain of Connemara.
+Continuing along the Western Way we finish our walk at Keane’s Pub where we can enjoy a different type of blessing before being collected and brought to our hotel.
+Overnight in Connemara (2 nights)

 Day 7 – The Connemara Coast